-Dear Member of the Class of 2017:
+Dear Member of the Class of 2022:

-Please read course descriptions carefully.
+After July 20th, please read the course descriptions carefully.
 If a course you wish to take seems very interesting to you, realize that it probably seems interesting to others as well, so be sure to list alternate choices.
 I will use your alternative course selections if: 1) your first choice is unavailable, 2) I feel that your first choice is inappropriate for your background and/or needs, or 3) the master schedule will not accommodate your selections.
 Please do not neglect to list alternative selections under the impression that without them you increase your chances of getting your first choice; that is not the case.

 I hope you have a lovely summer that is restful and safe.
 I look forward to meeting you and hearing about what you hope to accomplish while attending Bridgton Academy and how I can help you to achieve those goals.

 Assistant Head of School for Academic & Student Life